Losing your partner

 You will probably experience a change in your household income

 as a result of your loss.
-This might mean you become eligible for
+However, you should check whether

 You may be able to turn to friends and family for help in taking